From Dead to Worse: Plot summary

 She learns that Quinn has been absent because his mother escaped from a were sanatorium where the mentally unstable weretiger was being held.
 In exchange for help in recapturing her, Quinn became the prisoner of the King of Nevada.
 She decides that given Quinn's familial responsibilities, she does not wish to have a romantic relationship with him.
 Instead she renews her relationship with Eric Northman.

 She also has an upsetting encounter with the werepanthers of Hot Shot.
 Her sister-in-law, Crystal, is unfaithful to her brother, which means that, based on the particular traditions of Hot Shot, Sookie is required to break the hand of Crystal's uncle and Sookie's friend, Calvin Norris.
 This causes a rupture in her relationship with Jason, and she stops talking to him.

 Sookie rescues King Felipe de Castro, Eric, and Sam Merlotte from the murderous intentions of Sigebert, earning her the King's gratitude.
 She then goes to visit her late cousin Hadley's child, whom she's never met and didn't know existed, and finds out he is a telepath like her.
 The book ends as she promises the boy and his father she'll be there to help whenever they need it.

+Reception

+Publishers Weekly said that "Harris outdoes herself in this pivotal eighth Sookie Stackhouse novel", hinting at a "shock ending that will delight longtime fans".